 In 2007 Trockel, invoked Gustave Courbet’s L’origine du monde, a provocative painting that lays bare the pudendum and prone torso of his partly naked model (the original owner kept it discreetly hidden behind a velvet curtain for the entertainment of his friends).
-In Gossip (above) the upper body of the collagist Raymond Pettibon has been stuck onto the Courbet torso over a background depicting a design for a public-space commission to provide a feminist take on the condition of being a woman in the art world.
+In Gossip (above) the upper body of the collagist Raymond Pettibon (*1957) has been stuck onto the Courbet torso over a background depicting a design for a public-space commission to provide a feminist take on the condition of being a woman in the art world.

-In the exhibition ‘Rosemarie Trockel: A Cosmos’, beside the suspended plastic palm tree titled Replace Me (2012) on the white tiles is a framed digital print of the scandalous 1866 L’Origine du monde.
-This time Trockel drains the realistic skin tones from the original by reproducing it in monochrome.
-The dark pubic hair of Courbet’s model has been obscured with the digitally superimposed image of a large tarantula.
-While this might be a well-parried feminist riposte, its a fairly straightforward one, until it is set against other more inscrutable montages by this artist; for instance this image from the series Nobody Will Survive (2008) in which the face of painter Francis Bacon has been replaced by a medical photograph of a wide open eye.
-Within its triple reveal, framed by roughly chopped reflective mylar strips, a fabric ‘wig’ reinforcing the curl of Bacon’s own quiff, and a white border, it is dazzling, a target as well as a projected fixation.
+In the exhibition Rosemarie Trockel: A Cosmos, beside the suspended plastic palm tree titled Replace Me (2012) on the white tiles is a framed digital print of the scandalous 1866 L’Origine du monde.
+This time Trockel drains the realistic skin tones from the original by reproducing it in monochrome.She obscures he dark pubic hair of Courbet’s model with the digitally superimposed image of a large tarantula.
+How Feminist are Rosemarie Trockel’s Objects? asks Anne Wagner in her 1992 essay; while the tarantula might be a well-parried feminist riposte, it would be a fairly straightforward one until it is set against other phallus-toppling works by this artist who, when she is most delightfully bad, has the great white males of art in her sights; for instance this image from the series Nobody Will Survive (2008) in which the face of painter Francis Bacon has been replaced by a medical photograph of a wide open eye.
+Within its triple reveal, framed by roughly chopped reflective mylar strips, a fabric ‘wig’ reinforcing the curl of Bacon’s own quiff, and a white border, it is dazzling, a target as well as a projected of his fixations.

 The monochrome Cosmos version of L’Origine sets up the same flickering double-take, between the original and the montage, spider and pubic hair assuming the same form.
 It is the context of the phallic palm tree which lends this work an irony, a jokiness even, slyly exchanging arachnaphobia for fear of castration.

-This ballerina by another ‘outsider’ artist Morton Bartlett (1909 – 1992), who made hundreds of photographs of a family of handmade dolls discovered only after his death, stands in the same installation case as Trockel’s sculpture featuring a severed leg next to a whisky glass, while nearby in the ‘Cosmos’ is Trockel’s mannequin of a sleeping newborn in a bassinet where a fat bluebottle fly nestles on its innocent, unfeeling cheek.
+This ballerina by another ‘outsider’ artist Morton Bartlett (1909 – 1992), who made hundreds of photographs of a family of handmade dolls discovered only after his death, stands in the same installation case as Trockel’s sculpture featuring a severed leg next to a whisky glass, while nearby in the Cosmos is Trockel’s mannequin of a sleeping newborn in a bassinet where a fat bluebottle fly nestles on its innocent, unfeeling cheek.

-The connections between Trockel’s works may be obscure, but the choice of ‘A Cosmos’ as title for this exhibition indicates their relation.
-They gravitate telekinetically around her choice of other artists’ output which like the lensing of distant stars, magnify and distort with the effect evident in her most provocative photomontages, video- and photo-installations.
+The connections between Trockel’s works may be obscure, but the choice of A Cosmos as an exhibition title is suitably indicative of their interrelationship.
+They gravitate telekinetically around her choice of other artists’ output which like the lensing of distant stars, magnify and distort, with the effect most evident in her provocative photomontages, video- and photo-installations.